gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_4_migrating.md

 ## Introduction

-This guide explains how to migrate your code from the OpenAI `ChatCompletion` API to the Azure Inference Chat Completion API.
-You will learn about the required environment setup, the mapping of API parameters, and see code examples for both APIs.
+This guide explains how to migrate your Python code from using the OpenAI ChatCompletion API to the Azure Inference Chat Completion API.
+You will learn about the required environment setup, the mapping of API parameters, and see side-by-side code examples for both APIs.
 The goal is to help you transition your chat completion workloads to Azure AI Foundry services with minimal changes.

 ## Prerequisites